Stefanuk12/cgp-rip/README.md

 ## How to run

+### Automated Version
+- Run `npm i` to install all of the dependencies first
+- Run `node run.js` which will do the rest for you

 ### Running the API
 You must have the API running with nodejs in the background, this allows us to get around cors.